 Thank you for choosing a Dimplex product.
-The EC-Eau heat pump cylinders are specified with large, high surface area heat exchangers, specifically sized to match requirements of Dimplex heat pumps.
-They boast 60mm of low GWP insulation foam, together with 100% recvclable stainless steel inner components and a sleek black, hard wearing outer shell manufactured from completely recycled materials.
-For more detailed information on product features, please see the Technical Data section in this manual.
+The EC-Eau direct electric and indirect cylinders are specified with high quality, long-life immersion heaters and large surface area coils for fast reheat times.
+They boast 60mm of low GWP insulation foam. together with 100% recyclable stainless steel inner components and a sleek black, hard wearing outer shell manufactured from completely recycled materials.
+For more detailed information on product features. please see the Technical Data section in this manual.